GFA General Secretary urges Ghanaian players abroad to return to GPL

 “The GFA is ready to help and we are certain the supporters will also give them the needed support”, he added.

-Prosper Harrison Addo also indicated that Ebusua Dwarfs have not being expelled from the league yet as the club is trying to settle it issue over a possible liquidation with the Register- General’s Department.
+Prosper Harrison Addo also indicated that Ebusua Dwarfs have not being expelled from the league yet as the club is trying to settle its issue over a possible liquidation with the Registrar- General’s Department.

 Send your news stories to and features to .
 Chat with us via WhatsApp on +233 55 2699 625.